jleffler/soq/src/so-5256-3870/README.md

 ### `array-range-19.c`

-This solution is based on `array-range-19.c` but parameterizes the code so it could be used with base types `long long` and `unsigned long long`, where there is (probably) no longer the option of using a longer type, or with `intmax_t` and `uintmax_t` where that is definitely the case.
+This solution is based on `array-range-17.c` but (partially) parameterizes the code so it could be used with base types such as `long long` and `unsigned long long`(where there is probably no longer the option of using a longer type), or with `intmax_t` and `uintmax_t` (where that is definitely the case).

 The printing formats are trickier as a result!